SantiagoPadilla/CypressCucumber/README.md

-# CypressCucumber   ( I have a similar proyect with Typescript, Selenium and Cucumber in :  https://github.com/SantiagoPadilla/SeleniumTypeScript )
+# CypressCucumber   ( I have a similar project with Typescript, Selenium and Cucumber in :  https://github.com/SantiagoPadilla/SeleniumTypeScript )
 Project with Cypress, Cucumber, reporting with mochawesome

 Steps after cloning the project